anggwar/GDEGeminiSpark/README.md

 ## 🛠️ What We'll Build

-We'll progressively turn a blank Spark agent into a useful Workspace assistant:
+We'll progressively turn Spark into a useful Workspace assistant:

 ```text
 CONNECT